Pelicans vs. Cavaliers Prediction & Picks - December 21

 Pelicans vs. Cavaliers Prediction & Picks: Line, Spread, Over/Under - December 21

-The Cleveland Cavaliers (16-12) and the New Orleans Pelicans (16-12) hit the court in a game with no set line at Rocket Mortgage Fieldhouse on Thursday, December 21, 2023 at 7:30 PM ET on BSOH and BSNO.
+The Cleveland Cavaliers (16-12) are only 1.5-point underdogs as they try to continue a four-game home winning streak when they host the New Orleans Pelicans (16-12) on Thursday, December 21, 2023 at Rocket Mortgage Fieldhouse.
+The matchup airs at 7:30 PM ET on BSOH and BSNO.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!